hotzenklotz/picobrew-server/README.md

 - Connect the PicoBrew machine to your computer and enable DNS spoofing.
 Re-route `www.picobrew.com` to your computer.
 [More Details](https://github.com/hotzenklotz/picobrew-server/wiki/Install)

+# Demo
+You can try out the admin UI for uploading your XML files in this [online demo](https://picobrew.herokuapp.com).
+Please note, this website is for showcasing only and you should deploy your own version.

 # Features
 - Import BeerXML files
 - Send all your recipes to the PicoBrew